aztfmod/level0/launchpads/launchpad_opensource/readme.md

 | Azure DevOps             | Administrator (organization)                                                 |

 The initial user require the following Azure Active Directory roles:

-- <b> Application Administrator </b> - Create Azure AD application and service principals, grant admin consent.
+- **Application Administrator** - Create Azure AD application and service principals, grant admin consent.
-- <b> User Administrator </b> - Create Azure AD group, add users to group
+- **User Administrator** - Create Azure AD group, add users to group.
-- <b> Guest Inviter </b> - Create user guest
+- **Guest Inviter** - Create user guest.

-Please follow this procedure before running launchpad_opensource  [here](./documentation/setup_prereqs.md)
+### Azure DevOps

+The CAF landing zone framework follow a hierarchy of agent pools designed to apply a reduction of privileges.

+#### Agent pool

+Create an agent pool to host the Azure self-hosted agent created by the landing zone.
+This self-hosted agent is responsible of deploying the landing zones and connecting to the private interface of the Azure services to deploy and configure the application using an Azure DevOps pipeline.

+#### Personal Access Token

+To access the Azure DevOps service, the Azure DevOps container running on the self-hosted agent virtual machine need to authenticate the Azure DevOps service using a Personal Access Token or PAT.

+The PAT token requires the scope "Read & Manage" on the Agent Pools.

+## Security model

+Permissions requirement and details on security credentials used are detailed in the following [document](./documentation/permissions.md).

 ## Supported type of subscriptions